PRBonn/pole-localization/README.md

 # Online Range Image-based Pole Extractor for Long-term LiDAR Localization in Urban Environments

-The code for the [learning-based pole extractor](https://arxiv.org/abs/2208.07364) will come soon.

-This repo contains the code for our ECMR2021 paper Online Range Image-based Pole Extractor for Long-term LiDAR Localization in Urban Environments and RAS submitted paper Online Pole Segmentation on Range Images for Long-term LiDAR Localization in Urban Environments.
+This repo contains the code for our ECMR2021 paper "Online Range Image-based Pole Extractor for Long-term LiDAR Localization in Urban Environments" and RAS paper "Online Pole Segmentation on Range Images for Long-term LiDAR Localization in Urban Environments".

 Developed by [Hao Dong](https://sites.google.com/view/dong-hao/) and [Xieyuanli Chen](https://www.ipb.uni-bonn.de/people/xieyuanli-chen/).